 The font and logo should be the same single colour, unless the logo is on a picture, then it should be red

 Use squares or rectangles only—see section 2.4.5 for other layout examples

-The space between each location must be the same
+When spreading location labels across the image, the space between each location must be the same

 Font: Suisse Int'l Semibold

 Colour: Always red unless on red, then it should be white